vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 Jekyll, the platform I came across is the leader and most popular in the field.
 Looked very promissing, but have poor support on Windows, so I decided to chose a technology based on a platform which is much closer to my knowlede, the .NET.

-Wyam, the technology I used and the rest of article is going to be affected by it.
+Wyam is the technology I used.
+The rest of article is going to be affected by it.
 But even if you decide for any other Static site generator, the principal should be prety much the same.

 #### Markdown - the base of content